Enhancing the Self-Universality for Transferable Targeted Attacks: Methodology

 \subsection{Universality of Targeted Perturbations}

-Targeted transferable attacks aim to generate cross-model perturbations that drive the prediction of different models towards the same specified class.
-It requires that perturbations generated from one white-box model are model-agnostic or universal to different models.
-A simple way to meet this requirement is to optimize perturbations on ensemble models.
-However, it may be unsuitable in the real world, because the number of white-box models is limited.
-Intuitively, image-agnostic perturbations, which are highly dominant features than benign images \cite{Zhang2020UnderstandingAE}, may activate channels of different models with a high probability, hence becoming more universal to models.
-However, generating image-agnostic perturbations like \cite{MoosaviDezfooli2017UniversalAP} requires additional images for perturbation optimization and hence consumes more computation.
-On the contrary, DTMI can generate high targeted transferable perturbations without additional things, which motivates us to further investigate the universality of perturbations generated by DTMI.
+Transferable targeted attacks aim to generate cross-model perturbations that drive the prediction of different models towards predicting the same specified class.
+It requires perturbations generated from one white-box model are model-agnostic, i.e., universal to different models.
+A simple way to meet this requirement is to optimize perturbations on massive models.
+However, it may be impractical in the real world, because the number of white-box models is usually limited.
+In contrast, targeted universal adversarial perturbations (UAP) \cite{MoosaviDezfooli2017UniversalAP} lead to a specific prediction $y_t$ of DNNs for almost all images. \cite{Zhang2020UnderstandingAE} attributes this phenomenon to the dominant features produced by Targeted UAP.
+Specifically, let $\delta_{u}$ denote targeted UAP, they conclude that the predictive logit vectors of $\delta_{u}$ have a higher linear correlation with that of $x+\delta_{u}$, while the linear correlation between $x$ and $x+\delta_{u}$ is low.
+It suggests that the features of $\delta_{u}$ represent the feature distribution of the specific targeted class and dominate the prediction of DNNs.
+Therefore, targeted UAP could transfer to attack other models trained on the same dataset, because these models share the similar feature distribution of the target class.
+In summary, universality may correlate to transferability in targeted attacks.
+Motivated by the above analysis, we delve into the divergence between perturbations crafted by I-FGSM and DTMI from the perspective of universality.

-A toy experiment is conducted to understand the correlation between universality and targeted transferability.
-We optimize perturbations on the ImageNet-compatible dataset (dataset details are in Section ``Experimental Settings'') by I-FGSM and DTMI with the white-box model DenseNet121.
-For each image, the generated adversarial perturbation is then added to other images rather than itself to calculate the number of successful targeted attacks on DenseNet121.
-The classification loss is set as the CE loss.
+To further verify the findings in the above analysis, we conduct experiments to show the correlation between universality and targeted transferability.
+We optimize targeted perturbations on the ImageNet-compatible dataset (dataset details are in Section \ref{exper_setting}) by I-FGSM and DTMI using DenseNet121 as the white-box model.
+Here CE loss is utilized as classification loss.
+Given a set of benign images $\Phi=\{x^1, ..., x^m, ..., x^M\}$, we generate the perturbation for each image in the set.
+Denote $\delta^{m}$ as the generated perturbation for $x^m$.
+To evaluate the universality of $\delta^{m}$, we add $\delta^{m}$ to all benign images other than $x^{m}$, and calculate the number of successful targeted attacks on DenseNet121 by: